Waiting in the Summer

 Waiting in the Summer (あの夏で待ってる, Ano Natsu de Matteru) is a 2012 Japanese anime television series animated by J.C.Staff, produced by Genco and Geneon, and directed by Tatsuyuki Nagai.
 The screenplay was written by Yōsuke Kuroda with original character design by Taraku Uon, who both contributed in the creation of the Please! franchise (Please Teacher! and Please Twins!).
 The 12-episode series aired in Japan between January and March 2012 on TV Aichi and KBS.
 Sentai Filmworks has licensed the anime for release in North America.
 The staff of the anime returned to produce an original video animation episode in August 2014.
 A manga adaptation illustrated by Pepako Dokuta was serialized in ASCII Media Works' Dengeki Daioh magazine.

+Plot

+Kaito Kirishima, a high school student, has his quiet life transformed after a mysterious incident one summer night.
+While testing a new video camera on a bridge, Kaito witnesses a bright blue streak of light in the sky and is knocked over the railing.
+He awakens the next morning in his own bed with no memory of what happened the previous night, and with no visible injuries.
+As life returns to normal, Kaito and his friends decide to use the camera to make a film during their summer break, turning the project into a way to spend time together.

+The group's plans expand when Kaito's friend Tetsuro Ishigaki invites the new upperclassman Ichika Takatsuki and her friend Remon Yamano to join the film, with Kaito feeling inexplicably drawn to Ichika.
+While Kaito and Ichika grow closer, the truth behind the mysterious incident and Ichika's own secret gradually comes into focus.